 NHSSCA National High School Strength Coach of the Year

 This award is give annually to a High School Strength and Conditioning Coach in recognition for his or her coaching achievements and passion for the profession.
 The National Coach of the Year is selected from among the top coaches across the country and receives the unique, personalized Coach of the Year Belt Award at the National Conference.
-Nominations for all Coach of the Year Awards open online October 1st to December 1st each year.
+Nominations for all Coach of the Year Awards open online September 1st through September 30th.

-Congratulations to the 2018 National High School Strength Coach of the Year!
+Congratulations to the 2020 National High School Strength Coach of the Year – Eric Cash!